Moving images in changing times. MFA in Film and Television Studies

 In BU’s Master of Fine Arts in Film and Television Studies program, you’ll develop your appreciation for film, television, video and media as art forms.
 Examine their historical, political and sociocultural dimensions.
 And gain greater understanding of moving image media and its various contexts through comparative study.

 Upon completion of the four-semester program, you’ll have a broad-based education in many aspects of film, television and media studies that prepares you to thrive in the field.
+Additionally, teaching assistantships allow select students to gain practical teaching experience.
+A number of our students continue to follow their passion for the field and for teaching by pursuing a PhD after completing their MFA.

 Tailor your studies to your interests.